 Professional and Community Involvement

-Mr. Horwitch is a member of the Illinois State Bar Association.
-Mr. Horwitch also recently served on the Superintendent’s Citizen Finance and Facilities Committee for North Shore School District 112.
-That committee was charged with conducting an in-depth study of North Shore School District 112’s facilities and finances and to recommend options that were presented to the broader community.
+Mr. Horwitch is a member of the Illinois State Bar Association and the Federal Bar Association, which is the leading bar association serving federal court practitioners.
+Mr. Horwitch also serves on the Superintendent’s Citizen Finance and Facilities Committee for North Shore School District 112.
+That committee is charged with conducting an in-depth study of North Shore School District 112’s facilities and finances and to recommend options that will be presented to the broader community.